Curly Community Garden

 - Safety of Children

-- keep watch of their children to ensure they don’t wander off
+- supervise their children to ensure they don’t wander off or injure themselves

 - caution children about hot tasting plants